 2. What strategy do you recommend for aiding in continuity of care?

-- An essential strategy as a pharmacist in aiding in continuity of care for patients with MAT is to identify and network with addiction treatment contacts within your facility and your community (i.e. know the Suboxone® and methadone clinics around your area, get to know your local addiction medicine providers, find out if there is a mental health consult service in your facility).
+- An essential strategy as a pharmacist in aiding in continuity of care for patients taking MOUD is to identify and network with addiction treatment contacts within your facility and your community (i.e. know the Suboxone® and methadone clinics around your area, get to know your local addiction medicine providers, find out if there is a mental health consult service in your facility).
 Keeping strong professional connections with addiction medicine providers and contacts in all areas of care (outpatient, inpatient consult, treatment programs) can significantly help to facilitate smooth transitions of care for these patients.

 - Another aspect to keep in mind as a pharmacist is to verify state prescription drug databases, as well as the medication doses and last fill dates for all medications.
-Within these databases, it is important to monitor for the prescribing and use of benzodiazepines and opioids with patients who are on MAT due to the dangerous drug interactions and addiction potential of these medications.
+Within these databases, it is important to monitor for the prescribing and use of benzodiazepines and opioids with patients who are on MOUD due to the dangerous drug interactions and addiction potential of these medications.

 3. What are some ways to communicate with inpatient providers to ensure appropriate patient care?